electerious/use-ackee/README.md

 Ackee will create a new record every time the `pathname` changes.
 An undefined or empty `pathname` will be skipped.
 Use `/` for the root instead.

+This hook is a no-op on the server for safe usage during server-side rendering.

 ## API

 ### Parameters